Kurento/kurento/source/dev/dev_guide.rst

 **Main repositories**

 - `kurento-module-creator <https://github.com/Kurento/kurento-module-creator>`__: It is a code generation tool for generating code scaffolding for plugins.
-This code includes KMS code and Kurento client code.
+This code includes Kurento Media Server code, and Kurento client code.
 It has mainly Java code.
 - `kms-cmake-utils <https://github.com/Kurento/kms-cmake-utils>`__: Contains a set of utilities for building KMS with CMake.
 - `kms-jsonrpc <https://github.com/Kurento/kms-jsonrpc>`__: Kurento protocol is based on JsonRpc, and makes use of a JsonRpc library contained in this repository.
 It has C++ code.
 - `kms-core <https://github.com/Kurento/kms-core>`__: Contains the core GStreamer code.
 This is the base library that is needed for other libraries.
 It has 80% C code and a 20% C++ code.